-If you have visited by blog before, you know how much I love to use nuts and bolts in my furniture.
-Many of you have embraced (with open arms) my Arhaus inspired coffee table and end table, and for that I thank and love each and every one of you.
+If you have visited my blog before, you know how much I love to use nuts and bolts in my furniture.
+Many of you have embraced (with open arms) my Arhaus inspired coffee table and end table, and for that, I thank and love each and every one of you.

 As it turns out, I am not the only one who loves to build this style of furniture.
 My friend Corey over at Sawdust 2 Stitches also built her own version of the Arhaus coffee table.
 You can check out the awesomeness here.

 We put our heads together and decided to make some additional pieces to complete this set of living room furniture.
 This is going to be soooooo great!

 I have included the free plans for my DIY Entertainment Stand here, or click the picture below.